Featured Photo by Juno Jo on Unsplash

 The medical community is also recently exploring immunotherapy for pet allergies, but it has not yet been proven to work.
 Immunotherapy is based on the concept of introducing allergens to desensitize the immune system.
 Studies show that this may help in fighting respiratory allergic diseases in people with pet allergies.

 Allergists prescribe antihistamines and steroids to treat mild allergic reactions.
-When the reaction is severe, epinephrine injection is administered.
+When the reaction is severe, an epinephrine injection is administered.
 Emergency care is needed even after a shot is given and the severe symptoms have subsided because these can recur.

 How to Manage Pet Allergies When You Can’t Live Without Your Pet